Charts Over World Map

 • 20+ timeframes

-You can draw anything on any chart, and do it on more than one million securities listed on 150+ exchanges from 50+ countries around the world.
+You can draw anything on any chart, and do it on more than 3.5 million securities on exchanges spanning 50+ countries around the world.

-While this seems like it would be overwhelming, TradingView's design and layout make it feel like you have both unlimited possibilities and complete control.
+While all of this functionality may seem like it would be overwhelming, TradingView's design makes it feel like you have both unlimited possibilities and complete control.

 Many of these features are available on the free plan, but you'll quickly bump into a paywall when you start using a combination of indicators or certain drawing tools and chart types.